afonttorres/way-home/README.md

 ### Match CRUD
 + Create a match between the user and the announcement (and therefore the publisher)
-+ Display all users match and their status
++ Display all users matches and their status

 ### Design